NivedithaKarthikeyan/LandregistryApp/docs/source/eventFlow/introduction.rst

 As you can see, the selected user role is ``Broker``.
 The left panel has four menu items.
 The ``Transfer`` menu item has been selected.
 The browser's address bar shows ``localhost:3005/public/transfer``.
-This means the ``Transfer`` menu item has loaded the script in ``pages/public/transfer.js`` and the page on the right content area is rendered.
+This means the ``Transfer`` menu item has loaded the script in ``pages/public/transfer.js`` and the page on the right-side content area is rendered.

 .. image:: ../images/borrower_first_page.png